abdulrehman2/ckad/02-Configuration/02-configuration-notes.md

 - By default, every namespace has a service account with name `default`, this account secret is mounted as a volume automatically with every Pod we create inside the namespace.
 The default account has very limited access like running queries on k8s.
 - Before k8s 1.22 there was no expiration date/time of token and it is not bound to any specific audience.
-- In 1.22 `TokenRequestAPI` was introduced an API that will allow to provision tokens for service accounts, these tokens are (audience, time and object bound) hence more secure When a new Pod is created, a new token is generated using the TokenRequestAPI (via service account admission controller) and this token is mounted as a projected volume.
+- In 1.22 `TokenRequestAPI` was introduced an API that will allow to provision tokens for service accounts, these tokens are (audience, time and object bound) hence more secure When a new Pod is created, a new token is generated using the TokenRequestAPI (via service account admission controller) and this token is mounted as a projected volume to the Pod.

 ```yaml